Trump rallies supporters in Mississippi after House impeachment probe vote, ahead of tight governor's race

 Hundreds of people had waited to see Trump at the rally to support Republican Tate Reeves, who is finishing his second term as lieutenant governor after previously serving two terms as the elected state treasurer.

+Reeves briefly joined Trump on stage and accused the "radical liberals" of "disrespecting" Trump by pursuing impeachment against him and urged the crowd to elect "an ally to Donald J. Trump."

+"He'll never let you down," Trump said of Reeves.
+"And don't kid yourself, your Second Amendment is under attack."

-Reeves has spent $10.8 million in the race to succeed term-limited Gov. Phil Bryant, while his Democratic opponent Jim Hood has spent $5.2 million.
+Reeves has spent $10.8 million in the race to succeed term-limited Gov. Phil Bryant, while his Democratic opponent, state attorney general Jim Hood, has spent $5.2 million.
 Both are receiving financial support from national governors' groups in their parties.

 Reeves has sought to tie Hood as closely as possible to national Democrats, such as House Speaker Nancy Pelosi, who are deeply unpopular in a state that voted heavily for Trump in the last presidential election.

-Hood has not invited national Democratic figures to Mississippi.
-He's running campaign commercials that show him with his family, his pickup truck and his hunting dog, Buck.
+Hood has not invited national Democratic figures to Mississippi and is running campaign commercials that show him with his family, his pickup truck and his hunting dog, Buck.
 In one, Hood unpacks a rifle and says that "Tate Reeves and his out-of-state corporate masters" are spending money on a "bunch of lies."

 CLICK HERE FOR THE FOX NEWS APP